Best Practices for Resource Capacity Planning

 The Portfolio Manager also needs to have adequate analytical skills in order to analyze resource data and assess resource capacity at the portfolio level.
 Resource analysis takes into account:

-Based on resource analysis, the Portfolio Manager should develop recommendations to bring to the Portfolio Governance team.
-It is not enough to do the analysis and develop the appropriate charts and reports.
-The Portfolio Manager should synthesize current priorities and strategic goals against resource availability in order to develop recommendations that assist the Portfolio Governance team make better decisions.
+The Portfolio Manager needs the right portfolio-level resource charts in order to do resource analysis.
+Based on this analysis, the Portfolio Manager should synthesize current priorities and strategic goals against resource availability in order to develop recommendations that assist the Portfolio Governance team make better decisions.

-Best practices for resource capacity planning (Portfolio Manager):
+Best practices for portfolio resource management (Portfolio Manager):

 • Identify at least one person responsible for coordinating and analyzing resource data